powercoders-italy/program/11-web-architectures.md

 ## Practice

-Maybe try to infer the web architecture of some website such as Facebook.
+Try to infer the web architecture of some website such as Facebook, based on what shows in the Developer Tools.